Study: Plastic will pile up in wake of China recycling ban

 Scientists say China's decision to stop accepting plastic waste from other countries is causing plastic to pile up

-PORTLAND, Maine (AP) — China’s decision to stop accepting plastic waste from other countries is causing plastic to stockpile around the globe, and wealthy countries must find a way to slow the accumulation of one of the most ubiquitous materials on the planet, a group of scientists said.
+PORTLAND, Maine (AP) — China’s decision to stop accepting plastic waste from other countries is causing plastic to pile up around the globe, and wealthy countries must find a way to slow the accumulation of one of the most ubiquitous materials on the planet, a group of scientists said.

 The scientists sought to quantify the impact of the Chinese import ban on the worldwide trade in plastic waste, and found that other nations might need to find a home for more than 122 million tons (110 million metric tons) of plastic by 2030.
 The ban went into effect Dec.
 31, 2017, and the stockpiling trend figures to worsen, the scientists said.